nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

     @typeParam
 ```

-Notice similarity between AST and a pattern for matching - each node has `kind` field,
+Notice the similarity between the AST and a pattern for matching - each node has `kind` field,
 which describes what kind of node this is.
-In this case we are interested in first and second subnodes of the `BracketExpr`
+In this case we are interested in the first and second subnodes of the `BracketExpr`
 node - flow stage kind and type parameter respectively.

 As we have already seen earlier, `map [string]` and `map[string]` are parsed
-differently - the first one is handled as one-element array passed to `map` function
+differently - the first one is handled as one-element array passed to `map` as function
-argument, and the second is bracket expression.
+argument, and the second is a bracket expression.
 [Method call syntax](https://nim-lang.org/docs/manual.html#procedures-method-call-syntax)
-and usually makes programming DSL a little harder - you need to check for both
+usually makes programming a DSL a little harder - you need to check for both
 alternatives, remember which index each capture should be in, etc.

 With pattern matching though it becomes quite easy to do - adding a second
-alternative to match will be enough.
+alternative will be enough.

 ```nim
 body.matches: